University of Rochester Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At University of Rochester, approximately 40% of students took out student loans averaging $7,891 a year.
-That adds up to $31,564 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At University of Rochester, approximately 42% of students took out student loans averaging $7,565 a year.
+That adds up to $30,260 over four years for those students.

 University of Rochester Undergraduate Student Diversity